apahl/sdf_viewer/README.md

 ## News

-* 2015-05-28: This is the first version that runs under Python 2 **and** Python3 (with the latest RDKit master compiled for the respective Python version, of course)
+* 2015-05-28: This is the first version that runs under Python2 **and** Python3 (with the latest RDKit master compiled for the respective Python version)

 ## Introduction

-SDF_Viewer is a Python program that uses EDKit, PyQt and Matplotlib to display chemical structure data files (SDF) and display their properties in charts.
+SDF_Viewer is a Python program that uses RDKit, PyQt and Matplotlib to display chemical structure data files (SDF) and display their properties in charts.
-The program runs under Python2 and Python3 and has been developed on and for Linux and was also tested on Windows.
+The program runs under Python2 and Python3, has been developed on and for Linux but was also tested on Windows.

 ## Usage